Columbia Pictures: Screen Gems

 In 1946, Columbia dropped the Screen Gems brand from its cartoon line, but retained the Screen Gems name for various ancillary activities, including a 16 mm film-rental agency and a TV-commercial production company.
 On November 8, 1948, Columbia adopted the Screen Gems name for its television production subsidiary when the studio acquired Pioneer Telefilms, a television commercial company founded by Jack Cohn's son, Ralph.
 Pioneer had been founded in 1947, and was later reorganized as Screen Gems.
 The studio opened its doors for business in New York on April 15, 1949.
-By 1951, Screen Gems became a full-fledged television studio and became a major producer of sitcoms for TV, beginning with Father Knows Best and followed by The Donna Reed Show, The Partridge Family, Bewitched, I Dream of Jeannie, and The Monkees.
+By 1951, Screen Gems became a full-fledged television studio and became a major producer of situation comedies for TV, beginning with Father Knows Best and followed by Dennis the Menace, The Donna Reed Show, Bewitched, Hazel, I Dream of Jeannie, The Monkees, and The Partridge Family.

-On July 1, 1956, studio veteran Irving Briskin stepped down as manager of Columbia Pictures and formed his own production company Briskin Productions, Inc. to release series through Screen Gems and supervise all of its productions.
+On July 1, 1956, studio veteran Irving Briskin stepped down as manager of Columbia Pictures and formed Briskin Productions, Inc. to release series through Screen Gems and supervise all of its productions.
 On December 10, Screen Gems expanded into television syndication by acquiring Hygo Television Films (a.k.a.
 "Serials Inc.") and its affiliated company United Television Films, Inc. Hygo Television Films was founded in 1951 by Jerome Hyams, who also acquired United Television Films in 1955 that was founded by Archie Mayers.

 In 1957, two years before its parent company Columbia dropped UPA, Screen Gems entered a distribution deal with Hanna-Barbera Productions, which produced classic animated series such as The Flintstones, The Quick Draw McGraw Show, The Huckleberry Hound Show, The Yogi Bear Show, Jonny Quest, The Jetsons and Top Cat among others.
 Screen Gems distributed the company's shows until 1967, when Hanna-Barbera was sold to Taft Broadcasting.
 In 1960, the animation studio became a publicly traded company under the name Screen Gems, Inc., when Columbia spun off an 18% stake.